-One of the most beautiful places in the Cheb region is the Kladská Lake and Hunting Lodge, located in the center of the most valuable territory of the Slavovský Forest Protected Landscape Area.
+One of the most beautiful places in the Cheb region is the Kladská Lake and Hunting Lodge, located in the centre of the most valuable territory of the Slavovský Forest Protected Landscape Area.

 From the former hunting lodge of Prince Schönburg-Waldenburg, in the midst of peaceful spruce forests, a newly repaired educational trail leads along wooden walkway beside the romantic waterside.
 The trail features the Kladská Peat Bog national natural reservation, Tajga, with abundant flora and fauna.